-As part of a set of technologies that contribute to a machine learning solution, Cloud Machine Learning Engine requires a development environment with carefully configured prerequisites and dependencies.
+As part of a set of technologies that contribute to a machine learning solution, AI Platform Prediction requires a development environment with carefully configured prerequisites and dependencies.
 This page describes the pieces that make up your development environment and the issues that go with them.

 Python version support

-Python 3.5 is available with Cloud ML Engine runtime version 1.4 and greater.
+AI Platform Prediction can run Python 2.7 or Python 3.
 You can set the Python version for your training jobs in a configuration file or with gcloud commands.

 Online and batch prediction work with trained models, regardless of whether they were trained using Python 2 or Python 3.